Automated Airspace Authorisations Trial

 FlyFreely customers operating under a Remote Operator's Certificate (ReOC) are invited to apply to be included in this trial program.

-Currently, authorisations are available in the vicinity of the following controlled aerodromes:
+Currently, automated authorisations are available at the following controlled aerodromes:

 • Canberra (YSCB)